haticesenliler/Luminate/README.md

 # Luminate

-Luminate is here to help learners overcome reading challenges by providing simple, personalized tools and resources that make reading easier and more enjoyable.
-We aim to shine a light on each learner’s unique needs, helping them build confidence and skills at their own pace.
-With Luminate, reading struggles become a thing of the past, empowering learners to succeed and grow.
+Luminate aims to assist a distinct group of people in overcoming their reading difficulties by offering straightforward, individualized tools and resources that make reading more pleasurable and easier.
+Our goal is to highlight the individual needs of people, enabling them to develop their abilities and confidence at their speed.
+Reading challenges are eliminated with Luminate.